Everything We Know About the 'Game of Thrones' Prequel

 Marquis Rodriguez

-Rodriguez starred in the Netflix shows Luke Cage and Iron Fist and will appear in Ava DuVernay’s miniseries about the Central Park Five, When They See Us.
+Rodriguez starred in the Netflix shows Luke Cage and Iron Fist and appears in Ava DuVernay’s miniseries about the Central Park Five, When They See Us.
 He will play an unknown character in the Game of Thrones prequel.

 John Simm